-We recently went camping and hiking in Rocky Mountain National Park which is one of our favorite parks in Colorado.
-We have visited it during winter, spring and now summer.
-There is so much to see that you could spend an entire year exploring every trail and still not see it all.
+Rocky Mountain National Park is our favorite National Park in Colorado for camping and hiking.
+There is so much to see and do that you could spend an entire year exploring every trail and still not see it all.

 For our first camping trip with a baby to Rocky Mountain National Park, we had to prepare our Jayco Travel Trailer and purchase a child carrier for our hikes.
 We absolutely love camping with a trailer and every amenity has come in hand for traveling with a baby.
 We slept comfortably in real mattresses, warmly with the heater, took baths every night and ate meals prepared in the kitchen.
 I think you can call it glamping, because it was super enjoyable and easy!

 Cub Lake Trail

 On our second day on the park, we headed to Sprague Lake.
 It’s flat and less than one mile roundtrip.
 Perfect first hike of the day.
 The trail was actually pretty empty considering all the parking lots were full and we saw busloads of hikers coming from Estes Park.

 After Sprague Lake, we took the shuttle to Bear Lake – another short hike (less than one mile).
 We enjoyed some shade and a break to eat a snack and get Roark out of the carrier.
 The mosquitoes were bad here as well, but we were better prepared with bug spray.

 Local tip: Bear Lake’s parking lot is usually crowded since it’s a popular trail.
 To avoid the crowds, try going really early in the day or after the morning rush.
 In the summer, take the shuttle.
 It is a lot easier!